isovalent/ebpf-docs/docs/linux/syscall/BPF_PROG_LOAD.md

 [:octicons-tag-24: v5.14](https://github.com/torvalds/linux/commit/387544bfa291a22383d60b40f887360e2b931ec6)

-This attribute specifies an array of file descriptors to maps.
+This attribute specifies an array of file descriptors.
 This value should be a pointer to an array of 32 bit values containing file descriptors.
 When using this feature, loaders don't have to rewrite the eBPF program so the blob in the ELF can be signed.
 The instructions will instead contain index into this array and the actual file descriptors which may be different between program runs are thus not included in any signable blob.

+If [`fd_array_cnt`](#fd_array_cnt) is `0`, or in kernel versions without the attribute.
+The array can be sparse (no every element had to contain a valid file descriptor, just the indices referenced by instructions) and only map file descriptors are allowed.

+If [`fd_array_cnt`](#fd_array_cnt) is set, the array must be contiguous of [`fd_array_cnt`](#fd_array_cnt) elements and all file descriptors must be valid.
+The array may contain file descriptors of maps and BTF objects.
+The program will take a refcount on all file descriptors in the array, not just the ones referenced by instructions.

 ### `core_relos`